SovTech/React-Native-Version-Bump-Scripts/README.md

 # React-Native-Version-Bump-Scripts
 A set of bash scripts and gulp tasks to bump android and ios version numbers

-The scripts will patch/minor/major bump the version numbers of your node project and your ios project.
-Additionally there is a script to sync the android manifest version with the ios version from the project info.plist.
+The scripts will patch/minor/major bump the version numbers of your node project and your iOS project.
+Additionally there is a script to sync the android manifest version with the iOS version from the project info.plist.

+## Note

+These are bash scripts and only tested on OSX.
+Windows now has support for bash but these scripts have not been tested on it yet.

 ## How to use